Lunarbits222/Lunarbits222/README.md

 The Lunaprise disks (18 layers of them) were inscribed with QR Codes which are linked as twins to the Lunarbits NFT images on Earth now inscribed as Bicoin Ordinal $Lunarbits utility tokens.

-The total amount of Lunarbits authorized is currently 222 Million tokens.
+The total amount of Lunarbits authorized is currently 222.222 Million tokens.
 Every Lunarbit reward has a twin of itself in the space on the Moon linked to the QR codes in the time capsule, making this the first out-of-this-world super rare tokenized reward offered to earthlings!

 #### Where can $Lunarbits be redeemed?

-On offers at www.nftblue.com buy art, buy digital art, and merchandise.
+On offers at partner sites as listed and updated at www.lunarbits222.com/partnerships

-On offers at www.spaceblue.club ( participate in events and experiences related to the space art community)

-And at participating partners online and worldwide.

 #### What cryptocurrency exchange will list the token?
-The Lunarbits Token has applied amd approved to  to list on a leading cryptocurrency platform such as MEXC, LA Bank abd others and expects to be published there by start of Q3, 2025 (note this date is subject to change)
+The Lunarbits Token has applied amd approved to  to list on a leading cryptocurrency platform such as MEXC, Gate.io,  LA Bank abd others and expects to be published there by start of Q3, 2025 (note this date is subject to change)

 ![IMG-20250123-WA0071](https://github.com/user-attachments/assets/9e5d73bd-9d9b-495f-980d-9bc1a7535774)